vitkarpov/bem-core/common.docs/i-bem-js/i-bem-js-states.en.md

 });
 ```

 The same methods allow managing modifiers of the block elements.
-To do this, a reference to the **element DOM node** (not the element name) is passed as the first argument.
+To do this, a reference to the **element's DOM node** (not the element name) is passed as the first argument.

 **Example:** On a click, the `searchbox` block can assign its `input` element the simple modifier `clean` (the assumed value is `true`):